What Is Net Use Command and How to Map a Network Drive with It - Qiling

 What Is Net Use Command?

-Net Use Command is a command-line tool that was introduced in Windows 2000.
-Now, it is available in all subsequent versions of the Windows operating system.
-Net Use Command is used to manage network connections.
-The command can be used to map a network drive, connect to a shared folder, disconnect from a share, and more.
+Net Use Command is a command-The Net Use Command is a line tool that was introduced in Windows 2000 and is now available in all subsequent versions.
+It is used to manage network connections, allowing users to map network drives, connect to shared folders, disconnect from shares, and more.

 net use command map a drive